swcurran/didwebvh-info/docs/implementers-guide/witnesses.md

 the witness approval proofs.

 The application of witnesses is very much dependent on the governance of the ecosystem.
-Such governance is outside the scope of the `did:tdw` specification, and up to those deploying `did:tdw` DIDs.
+Such governance is outside the scope of the `did:webvh` specification, and up to those deploying `did:webvh` DIDs.
 Hence, a DID Controller that controls a series of DIDs and uses those DIDs as [[ref: witnesses adds no additional trust or security to a DID if no properly defined governance is in place.
 In particular, in order for witnesses to add